sarahsalter/Mindfulness/README.md

     c. {Username = 'Sarah' , PASSWORD = 'Sarah'}

 9th step: Once successfully logged in you will brought to the app containing the audio files

+10th step: Fix the audio tag titles so that we specify which is 5 minutes & which is 10 minutes.
+           Possibly create two separate titles.

+11th step: Update Matt's most recent code with functions & the volume adjusters.